Posted on 10 March 2023

 Paper architecture works are 'projects of projects.'
 They are not intended for direct realization, but for mediated realization.– Yuri Avvakumov, "Building Castle in the Sky", 2016

 In retrospect, the answer to Nikolay’s problem seems obvious.
 Video games have become synonymous with the intersection of art, writing, and gameplay, as opposed to the individual parts in isolation.
-They have also become more accessible to create.
-These days, there are a variety of resources out there for developing and self-publishing games.
+They have also become more accessible to create and publish with the resources available through the internet.
 However, Pathologic was developed in Moscow during the early 2000s, meaning that the pool of game developers and publishers was small, and the people willing to take the risk on such an ambitious, narrative and simulation-based project was even smaller.

 The (unfortunately now defunct) Swedish gaming magazine Frienden has a wonderful, in-depth interview with the studio that Nikolay would eventually establish in order to make Pathologic, along with many other games.
 It has been translated into English and is available to read for free on archive.org.
 I recommend the interview if you are at all interested in art history and/or game development.